Fraxinus americana: Description

+The C-shaped leaf scars of white ash are useful in distinguishing this species from the closely related green ash (Fraxinus pennsylvanica).
+The lateral buds of F. pennsylvanica share a less curved margin with their corresponding leaf scars, imparting an overall D shape to the latter.

+Distribution and habitat

 The species is native to mesophytic hardwood forests from Nova Scotia west to Minnesota, south to northern Florida, and southwest to eastern Texas.
 Isolated populations have also been found in western Texas, Wyoming, and Colorado, and the species is reportedly naturalized in Hawaii.

-There are an estimated 8 billion ash trees in the United States – the majority being the white ash trees and the green ash trees.
+There are an estimated 8 billion ash trees in the United States – the majority being white ash trees and green ash trees.